 Choose a platform

 - Multisided industry platform.
 A multisided industry platform is a combination of the two platforms above.
-In this case, the company owner provides the technological base for development by other stakeholders, but the platform owner also manages the relationship with the customer.
+In this case, the platform owner provides the technological base for development by other stakeholders, but the platform owner also manages the relationship with the customer.
 For instance, Apple and Google provide the iOS and Android platforms and developer tools so that external developers can create applications that run on the platforms.
-The developers innovate and create extra services for iOS and Android, but Apple and Android then sell them to the clients.
+The developers innovate and create extra services for the platform, but Apple and Android then sell them to the clients.
 In this case, the platform owner is an orchestrator, gaining double value from the platform — enabling businesses to develop new services and then selling those services.

 Make it work